ClevelandHenry22/Unencrypted-login-test/README.md

 ![screenshot](wireshark-1.png)

-11. **Click on the packet and expand it (Hypertext Transfer Protocol, HTML Form URL)**
+12. **Click on the packet and expand it (Hypertext Transfer Protocol, HTML Form URL)**

     -You will clearly see: **user = <captured_username>**,  **pass = <captured_password>**

     -This appears in plaintext because the site uses **insecure HTTP, making it easy for attackers or sniffers to steal credentials

 ![screenshot](final-ws.png)
 ![screenshot](wireshark-final.png)

-12. **The `users.txt` file is intentionally insecure and serves as evidence of how vulnerable systems store sensitive information without protection**
+13. **The `users.txt` file is intentionally insecure and serves as evidence of how vulnerable systems store sensitive information without protection**

     -Everytime a user submits the login form, the credentials are appended to this file in **plain text**, as shown in the screenshot

-**What happens behind the scenes: -the following code in `server/login.php` writes the captured username and password:
+**What happens behind the scenes:
+-the following code in `server/login.php` writes the captured username and password:
 ```
 $log = fopen("users.txt", "a");
 fwrite($log, "User: $username | Pass: $password\n");
 fclose($log);
 ```
-This demonstrates:
+*This demonstrates*:
 -credentials are stored without hashing
 -any attacker with server access can immediately read them -this simulates a **real-world insecure credential storage vulnerability** -Wireshark + this file together shows both: how credentials leak in transit, and at rest

-This file helps demonstrate
+*This file helps demonstrate*
 -poor security practices
 -why servers must NEVER store raw credentials
 -how attackers can escalate privileges after gaining file access

 ![screenshot](users-in-use.png)

-13. **Use these commands to finally navigate to the file `login_attempts.log`** -navigate to insecure login directory (you can move to a new tab in the terminal for this) -use command `ls` to list directories under `insecure-login`
+14. **Use these commands to finally navigate to the file `login_attempts.log`** -navigate to insecure login directory (you can move to a new tab in the terminal for this) -use command `ls` to list directories under `insecure-login`
     - `cd logs` - moves you to the logs directory